Subscribe to join thousands of other ecommerce experts

 - Products that aren’t delivered in the condition that’s promised

 - Incorrect billing

-- Shipments that don’t arrive in timely fashion
+- Shipments that don’t arrive in a timely fashion

 These issues must be addressed and resolved within one day after a customer seeks redress for one of the issues.
 At this point, Google will step in and help you to resolve the issue.
-When these issues occur, Google labels them escalations.
-These guidelines don’t limit any other guarantees or promises that your company makes to customers, and it’s critical to provide the best customer service possible so that your company earns high marks in Google’s business ratings.
-This information can be used in Google AdWords campaigns and Google’s displays in SERPs.
+When these issues occur, Google labels their escalations.
+These guidelines don’t limit any other guarantees or promises that your company makes to customers., It’s critical to provide the best customer service possible so that your company earns high marks in Google’s business ratings.
+This information is useful for Google AdWords campaigns and Google’s displays in SERPs.

 Try the first and only tool specially designed for Google Shopping!

 Trust Marks Offer Incalculable Benefits in Digital E-commerce

 Trust marks do something that you can’t do by yourself.
 They demonstrate reliability to the ever-increasing numbers of people who shop online for products and services.
 You might have the lowest prices, fastest shipping times, and most responsive customer service standards for delivering indispensable Snuggies to chilly consumers, yet it’s challenging to convey that information to strangers who’ve just landed on your website or seen your product listing ad on a shopping site.
 Earning a Google certification not only shows that your business is trustworthy but also reassures customers that:

 - Customer service will respond quickly.